porelli/firefox-sync/README.md

 ## Security considerations

-- syncstorage-rs does NOT support account allowlisting.
-This means that ANY person that has network access to your server can use it.
-Possible solutions:
+1. ~~- syncstorage-rs does NOT support account allowlisting.
+This means that ANY person that has network access to your server can use it.~~ This has been implemented with a SQL trigger workaround that prevents the token database to insert more rows when a new user tries to use the server.
+This is tested and prevents a new account from using your server if the number of MAX_USERS defined in your .env file is already reached.
+Possible alternative (better) solutions:
-  - implement the feature directly in server
+    - implement the feature directly in syncstorage-rs
     - add the entire rest of the Mozilla stack so that authentication is performed and validated locally

 ## Background